Deploy Express.js to Azure App Service using Visual Studio Code

-When prompted with Always deploy the workspace "nodejs-docs-hello-world" to (app name)", select Yes.
+When prompted with Always deploy the workspace to (app name)", select Yes.
 This tells VS Code to automatically target the same App Service web app with subsequent deployments.

 Once deployment is complete, select Browse Website in the prompt to view your freshly deployed web app.
 The browser should display "Hello World!"

 7. Stream remote service logs in Visual Studio Code

 View (tail) any output that the running app generates through calls to

 console.log.
 This output appears in the Output window in Visual Studio Code.

 In the Azure App Service explorer, right-click the app node and choose Start Streaming Logs.